Skip to main content

 representative of Chanic s.a.
 Independent

 Vincent Bribosia has an MA in Law (Université de Liège) and a master’s degree in management from CEPAC (ULB).
-He has also followed executive education programs at the London School of Economics and Harvard Business School.
-He joined TEXAF from the Suez-Société Générale de Belgique group where he held various positions, including chief of staff of the CEO, Gérard Mestrallet.
-He was secretary and member of the Management Board of Société Générale de Belgique and a director of numerous companies, including Finoutremer s.a., Chanic s.a. as well as several unlisted companies.
+He has al-so followed executive education programs at the London School of Economics and Harvard Business School.
+He joined TEX-AF from the Suez-Société Générale de Belgique group where he held various positions, including chief of staff of the CEO, Gérard Mestrallet.
+He was secretary and member of the Management Board of Société Générale de Belgique and a director of numerous companies, including Finoutremer S.A., Chanic SA as well as several unlisted companies.
 He was also on the staff of the minister for employment (1983-86).
 In 2000 Vincent Bribosia acquired Suez-Société Générale de Belgique group’s stake in Chanic and is now its chairman.
+She is also a director and general treasurer of AMADE, the World Association of Chil-dren’s Friends, in Monaco.

 Charlotte Croonenberghs